-Welcome and thank you for your interest in the MFA in Creative Writing & Poetics at the University of Washington Bothell.
-The Student Ambassadors are current graduate students in the MFA program who have volunteered to connect with prospective and newly admitted students and answer any questions you may have about the student experience.
+MFA Student Ambassadors are currently enrolled MFA students who have volunteered to connect with prospective and newly admitted students and answer questions about the student experience.
 Read more about our Student Ambassadors below.
-You can contact them by emailing firstname.lastname@example.org.
+You can contact them by emailing email@example.com.

 Meet the MFA in Creative Writing & Poetics Student Ambassadors

 Greg Buck, 2019 cohort

 Greg Buck’s military family landed in North Carolina when they were a teen.
 In their first career as chef and restaurateur they traveled across the United States and lived in New England, Florida, and California before arriving to work in Seattle.
 Following career and life changes they returned to North Carolina but continued to feel the pull of the Pacific Northwest.
 In 2015 Greg arrived "back home" to Olympia where they pursued a liberal arts education focused on aesthetics, art, and creative writing.
 At UW Bothell they continue to explore a range of theoretical interests while incorporating creative memoir and visual essay into their creative thesis.